GJF-outlier/COVID_19/README.txt

-This repository contains datasets and code resources for paper: Transfer Learning in COVID-19: from UK, Germany to Malaysia.
+This repository contains datasets and code resources for paper: VSHR: A Mathematical Model for the Prediction of Second-Wave COVID-19 Epidemics in Malaysia.
 Please feel free to verify the codes and comment.
 Any suggestion is welcome.